 During the Spring 2011 semester, students in Dr. Golden's class completed a paper assignment using MARBL collections.
-Here, in the third of a three-part series of blog entries, she discusses her students' findings and what they learned from interacting with archival documents.
+Here, in a series of three blog posts, she talks about the experience she and her students had teaching from and researching in MARBL.

 In the Blog

 - The Extraordinary World of MARBL: Charles H. Herty Turpentine Cup